James A. Michener: Political career

+Philanthropy

 Michener became a major philanthropist, donating more than $100 million to educational, cultural, and writing institutions, including his alma mater, Swarthmore College, the Iowa Writers Workshop, and the James A. Michener Art Museum, and more than $37 million to University of Texas at Austin.
 By 1992, his gifts made him UT Austin's largest single donor to that time.
 Over the years, Mari Michener played a major role in helping direct his donations.

 In 1989, Michener donated the royalty earnings from the Canadian edition of his novel Journey (1989), published in Canada by McClelland & Stewart, to create the Journey Prize, an annual Canadian literary prize worth $10,000 (CDN) that is awarded for the year's best short story published by an emerging Canadian writer.

-Final years and death

 In the Micheners' final years, he and his wife lived in Austin, Texas, and they endowed the Michener Center for Writers at the University of Texas at Austin.
 The Center provides three-year Michener Fellowships in fiction, poetry, playwriting and screenwriting to a small number of students.

+Death

-Suffering from terminal kidney disease, in October 1997, Michener ended the daily dialysis treatment that had kept him alive for four years.
+In October 1997, suffering from terminal kidney disease, Michener opted to end his daily dialysis treatment that had kept him alive for four years.
 He said he had accomplished what he wanted and did not want further physical complications.
 On October 16, 1997, he died of kidney failure, at age 90.
 Michener was cremated, and his ashes were placed next to those of his wife at Austin Memorial Park Cemetery in Austin, Texas.
 Michener is honored by a memorial headstone at the Texas State Cemetery in Austin.